AvatarKage/kage-library/README.md

-This is an example repo containing my utilities.
-They will NOT work without additional code inside.
+These is a repo containing my utilities used across various projects.
+They will NOT work without additional code and internal editing to fit your workspace.
 Review them before using.
 It is recommended to install a [NerdFont](https://www.nerdfonts.com) for logging icons to render.<br><br>

 `npm i` to install all required dependencies<br><br>